CatoLynx/HD44780/README.md

 	ui.message("Aborted.")
 ```

-Note that you need to be able to send keypresses to the terminal running the script, or else it won't be able to react to your input.
+Note that if you are using the `SystemInput` input backend you need to be able to send keypresses to the terminal running the script, or else it won't be able to react to your input.
 For more examples I would suggest looking at the included `example.py` file.